Classic Mattie’s Austin Wedding | Austin Wedding Photographer Jeff Brummett

-When I came across Jeff’s work, I was so sure I wanted him to capture our wedding weekend that I worked around his schedule.
+I was so sure I wanted Jeff to capture our wedding weekend that I worked around his schedule.
 I knew it was meant to be because our dates aligned and he understood my style.
-Jeff’s work fit into my vision because of his ability to tell a story and catch the authenticity of his couples’ love.
+Jeff’s work fit into my vision because of his ability to tell a story.
+He can catch the authenticity of his couples’ love.
 We also loved his work’s editorial nature.
 It was clear from his past projects that he melded to the personality of the couple.
 He let us be ourselves, and highlighted us first.

 Wedding Floral Design

 The florals were what I was most excited to see come to life on our Mattie’s Austin wedding day.
-I was dead set on an aisle runner and an extra large, completely lush arch.
+I was dead set on an aisle runner and a large, lush arch.
 I wanted ivory tones for the ceremony and to have the reception florals carry the colors of cocktail hour.
-I didn’t want the reception to feel overwhelming but instead a natural progression of the evening.
-Low centerpieces were intentional to encourage easy conversations for guests across the table.
+We wanted the reception to feel like natural progression of the evening.
+Low centerpieces were intentional to encourage conversation across the table.
 The florals were meant to enhance the venue, not steal the show.